top of page

 1. Vining Plants

-The vining layer of a syntropic systems consists of native plants and crops that vertically or horizontally fill in walls, trellises, shrub & tree bodies, and even fence systems.
+The vining layer of a syntropic system consists of native plants and crops that vertically or horizontally fill in walls, trellises, shrub & tree bodies, and even fence systems.
 Some common examples include cold-hardy kiwis, passionfruit, and Virginia Creeper.

 Comments